 - Nintendo Labo (all sets)*

 There are some outliers where certain game modes aren't available without Joy-Con.
-The hand gesture counting activities in Dr Kawashima's Brain Training for Nintendo Switch (releasing 3rd January 2020) require the IR camera found in the bottom of every right Joy-Con, so while the majority of the game is designed for handheld play, you won't be able to play 100% of the what the software offers.
+The hand gesture counting activities in Dr Kawashima's Brain Training for Nintendo Switch require the IR camera found in the bottom of every right-hand Joy-Con, so while the majority of the game is designed for handheld play, you won't be able to play 100% of the software's offerings on Switch Lite.

-Other games support Handheld Mode as an alternative to motion controls, but you arguably wouldn't want to play that way; ARMS is built around having a Joy-Con in each hand even though it supports Handheld Mode.
-Super Mario Odyssey also has a couple of (non-essential) moves which can't be activated without motion controls, so you'll need to shake your entire console to activate them (and be mindful of who's close by on public transport).
+Other games support Handheld Mode as an alternative to motion controls, but it might not be the optimal way to play; ARMS, for example, is built around having a Joy-Con in each hand even though it supports Handheld Mode.
+Super Mario Odyssey also has a couple of (non-essential) moves which can't be activated without motion controls, so on Switch Lite you'll need to shake your entire console to activate them (and be mindful of who's close by on public transport).

 How do I know if a Switch game doesn't support Handheld Mode?